lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `KDF(message, outputBits)` represents a hash function suitable to the chosen KEMs according to {tab-kem-combiners}.
 * `fixedInfo` SHALL be the ASCII-encoded string name of the composite KEM algorithm as listed in {{tab-kem-algs}}.
-* `counter` SHALL be the fixed 32-bit value `0x00000001` which is placed here soly for the purposes of easy compliance with [SP.800-56Cr2].
+* `counter` SHALL be the fixed 32-bit value `0x00000001` which is placed here solely for the purposes of easy compliance with [SP.800-56Cr2].
 * `||` represents concatenation.

 Each registered composite KEM algorithm must specify the choice of `KDF`, `fixedInfo`, and `outputBits` to be used.

-See {{sec-cons-kem-combiner}} for further discussion of the security coniserations of this KEM combiner.
+See {{sec-cons-kem-combiner}} for further discussion of the security considerations of this KEM combiner.

-However, optimazations may be made in the following ways:
+However, optimizations may be made in the following ways:

-* As discussed in {{sec-cons-ct-collision}}, the ML-KEM ciphertext may be safely omited.
+* As discussed in {{sec-cons-ct-collision}}, the ML-KEM ciphertext may be safely omitted.
-* As discussed in {{sec-cons-ct-collision}}, the RSA-KEM ciphertext may be safely omited.
+* As discussed in {{sec-cons-ct-collision}}, the RSA-KEM ciphertext may be safely omitted.
 * As the KDF we use everywhere SHA3-256 or SHA3-512.

 That yields combiners of the form